8 tips to ensure a smooth transition when selling your business

 “If there’s good harmony with the buyer, things tend to work much better,” Kellow says.
 “The buyer may see significant value in your knowledge of the business, its customers and employees, and will likely seek a mutually beneficial arrangement to capture this value.”

-The buyer can learn only so much during due diligence.
-A well thought-out transition plan will assist them and their financial partners (lenders and equity investors alike) with the transaction.
+A well-thought-out transition plan will assist buyers and their financial partners (lenders and equity investors alike) with the transaction.
 The more closely you work with them to plan the hand-over, the fewer problems there will likely be.

 Consult your lawyer, accountant and other advisors on what information you should provide and when.
 “The buyer will want a lot of input in how the transition happens,” Kellow says.
 “A lot of communication has to be mapped out.
 It’s a risky time for the buyer.
 A sale can create a lot of disruption in the business.”